kennyfrc/alpinejs-calculator/README.md

 # Alpine.js Calculator

-This project is a simple calculator built using Alpine.js, HTML, CSS, and JavaScript.
+This project is a simple calculator built using Alpine.js, HTML, and CSS.

 ## Files